Skip to main content

 “During my internship, I assisted with document verification and observed KYC procedures in daily branch operations.”

-Senior candidates must show measurable impact.
-Even juniors can mention transaction volume, shift totals, or error-free records.
-Numbers create credibility.
+Senior candidates should demonstrate measurable impact, but even juniors can mention transaction volume, shift totals, or error-free records.
+Numbers build credibility.

 See what to include